Farama-Foundation/Arcade-Learning-Environment/docs/vector-environment.md

 ## Multi-Step Action Sequences

+Multi-step sequences support macro actions and open-loop options: the agent dispatches a sequence of primitive actions to be executed in the environment.
+Supporting lists of actions sent to each rom avoids unnecessary per-step Python to C++ overhead.

-Passing a list of arrays to `step` or `send` sends a sequence of actions to each environment in a single call, reducing Python-C++ round trips when many actions can be outputted at once.
+Passing a list of arrays to `step` or `send` sends a sequence of actions to each environment in a single call.

 ```python
 # Each array is the action sequence for one environment (lengths may differ)